Improvised Weapons for Home and Self Protection

 Generally, an improvised weapon is something that is usually not considered a weapon, but is used in either an offensive or defensive manner during a physical confrontation.
 There are improvised weapons all around you.
 Sometimes you just need to look to be able to see.
 In nature, weapons can be sticks or rocks.
 These are what the original weapons looked like as our ancient ancestors learned to hunt or conduct combat.

-Think like a gladiator.
-If you are going to fight back, grab something to use like a knife or club.
-Also consider placing something between you and the attacker; in other words, cover.
-Cover can be a desk between you and the threat, or it can be a parked car, or even a telephone pole.
-Likewise it can be a pocket book, briefcase, a backpack, or a trashcan lid.
-Even a chair cushion or a coat held in your hand can act as a shield and help protect against an attacker.
+If you are going to fight back, grab something to use like a knife, or club or everyday household item.
+Also consider placing something between you and the attacker and take cover.
+Cover can be a desk between you and the threat, a parked car, or even a telephone pole.
+Likewise, it can be a pocket book, briefcase, a backpack, or a trashcan lid.
+Even a chair cushion can act as a shield and help protect against an attacker.

 If your plan is to get away, consider what you can do to stop, or at least slow the attacker.
 A fire extinguisher can act as a club, or you can discharge it at the attacker to slow or disorient him as you run away.
 Throwing a cup of coffee into the face of an attacker, or throwing a handful of pens, change, or even paperclips can surprise and slow someone down.
 All you may want is to be able to get away.
 Don’t forget to use your voice and yell loudly.
 Attitude is so important, as is quick thinking and quick action.
 Stay safe!